michael/documents-legacy/substance-team.md

 ## Oliver Buchtala

 Oliver was involved in the design process of both, the original Substance Document Format and [Data.js](http://github.com/michael/data) Substance's graph-oriented data-layer.
 He's a strong background in Mathematics, and dynamic code generation.
 And he recently supervised a Google Summer of Code project bringing [Javascript to SWIG](http://code.google.com/soc/2008/swig/about.html).
-Based on his experience we'd be able to combine web-technology (Javascript / CSS) and native components to build out a Substance Application that can either locally on in a hosted environment.
+Based on his experience we'd be able to combine web-technology (Javascript / CSS) and native components to build out a Substance Application that can either run locally or in a hosted environment.
 Oliver received his Master’s of Science degree in Computer Science at the university of passau in 2005.

 Focus on:

 - Native Substance Backend
-- Packing Substance as native application
+- Packaging Substance as a native application
 - [Substance Library](http://substance.github.com/modules/library.html)